EspoirX/StarrySky/README.md

 - Supports multiple audio formats and supports audio streaming(DASH, SmoothStreaming, HLS.).
 - Supports the playback progress
 - Supports Cache while playing，no network can play.
+- Supports changing the playing speed and changing the playing pitch.

 ## WorkPlan